joaoamilcar/rest-webservice-jaxrs-jersey/README.md

-# webservices-rest-jaxrs-jersey
+# rest-webservices-jaxrs-jersey
-Webservices REST with JAX-RS and Jersey
+REST webservices with JAX-RS and Jersey